The myServer 6 controller is commonly used to control Televisions.

 Serial control can be used on certain TVs.
 This is an older mechanism but was popular on commercial duty TVs.
 It requires seperate wiring from the video cable with custom terminated ends typically with DB9 adapters or special minijacks (depends on the TV).
 Sometimes, the Video Matrix switch can distribute the serial data via the video cable to make serial control easier.
 Contact Allonis for Engineering assistance.

 Infrared is supported on most all TVs (and myServer), but this requires additional hardware (Infrared IP2IR) and additional wiring, and takes more time to install and test and is the least reliable control system method.
 Therefore it is not recommended for most all modern installations.
+The GenericIR Control driver supports the IP2IR.

 Commercial TVs should always be used for commercial 24x7x365 installations as they last longer (Airports, Hotels, Convention Centers etc).